virtualsecureplatform/TFHEpp/docs/CompactCoverBGV.md

 checks the measured error against the formal certificate.
 The test-only phase audit does not expose the secret to the evaluator API.

+The N=65536 substrate test also evaluates a sparse polynomial at selected odd root powers and checks that `NegacyclicNTTPlan::forward` uses the same natural slot ordering as the mathematical Lean backend.
+This closes the public NTT ordering boundary for both HEXL and scalar transform implementations.

 ## Scope boundary

 The executable API encrypts one integer as a constant polynomial.
 Arbitrary